 We now have pollution vacuums in bricks!
 Developed by assistant professor Carmen Trudell at Cal Poly, college of architecture and environmental design, the Breathe Brick sucks in pollutants in the air and releases filtered air.

 The innovative material is designed to be part of a building’s standard ventilation system.
-It has a two layer facade system, with the specialist bricks on the outside and standard insulation on the inside.
+It has a two-layer facade system, with the specialist bricks on the outside and standard insulation on the inside.

 In the center is a cyclone filtration system that separates out the heavy air particles from the air and collects them in a removable hopper.
 Its design is very similar to a vacuum.
-The design of breathe bricks can be configured in a wall with window and a cooling system as well.
+The design of breathing bricks can be configured in a wall with a window and a cooling system as well.
 In short, it is a technology that can be easily applied to the current construction processes.

-10. Self healing concrete
+10. Self-healing concrete

-Dutch civil engineer, Dr. Schlangen at Delft University has created a self healing concrete.
+Dutch civil engineer, Dr. Schlangen at Delft University has created a self-healing concrete.
 In his presentation, he demonstrated the effectiveness of the material by breaking it in two, putting the pieces together, and heating the concrete in a microwave oven.
 Once the melted material cools down, it joins together.

 Of course with this method, the concrete needs heat.
 If the material is used to create roads, how will they be heated up??
 To solve that problem, Dr. Schlagen and his team created a special vehicle that passes induction coils on the road.